graphhopper/graphhopper/README.md

 > cd core; ./run.sh unterfranken

+the resulting file will be around 30MB (still ways to improve it)

 If you want to import a bigger OSM (Germany) then run:

  * when executing the command again the OSM won't be parsed again, so the UI should pop up within 1 or 2 seconds.